malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

   Comparison of 4-bit XOR and 4-bit XNOR embeddings:

   	Maybe by staring at the XOR and XNOR embeddings, the properties of the NOT
-	embedding which contribute to transforming an XOR into an XNOR encoding will become apparent:
+	embedding which contribute to transforming an XOR into an XNOR embedding will become apparent:

-  	       	     XOR gate embedding                         NOT gate encoding
+  	       	     XOR gate embedding                         NOT gate embedding
                     -------------------                       -------------------

         Ancilla          J01 = 844.4	     Output                  Input